giocamurati/giocamurati.github.io/index.md

 ### Teaching

 At EURECOM I helped with the [Wireless Security course][eurecom-wisec].
-I also gave an online guest lecture on this topic at VU Amsterdam.
+In 2020 I gave an online guest lecture on this topic at VU Amsterdam.
+At ETH I am involved in the [Security Of Wireless Networks][eth-sown], [Information Security Lab][eth-isl], and [System Security][eth-syssec] courses, and in the seminar on [Current Topics in Information Security][eth-ctis].
+I also supervise [Master Theses and Semester Projects][eth-projects].

 ### Education